jansindl3r/Extreeeme45/README.md

 1. Empty selection counts as the whole glyph was selected
 2. It rounds on-curve points that the extension added and ensures that its off-curve points are exactly 45 degrees when rounded to the grid.
 3. It only modifies selected segments, rest of the data stays untouched.
 4. It is prepared to support other angles in the future.
 Possibly also supporting step-checking of safe angles.
+## plas
+- add support for customization of angle where to put extreme point
+- add contextual menu for people prefering to work with mouse
+## Version history
+- 0.1 initial commit, basic functionality of adding extrema point